stbdang/CarND-Traffic-Sign-Classifier-Project/DanielKim_report.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I do grayscaling depending on the paramater.
-For the final implementation, I decided not to.

-Then I normalize the data per image to zero mean and standard dev of 1 by subtracting by its average value the divide by its standard deviation.
+As a first step, I do grayscaling on the images, then I normalize the data per image to zero mean and standard dev of 1 by subtracting by its average value the divide by its standard deviation.

-The last stage involves creating fake data by randomized scaling and rotating of the training data.
-For the final implementation, I've created 2 additional data per each trainging data.
-I decided to generate additional data because by looking at the distribution of classes, it seemed that there are some classes with small number of images I wanted to provide more training data for those classes.
-Also, adding randomized scale and rotation seemed to make the learning more robust.

-Here is an example of an original image and an augmented image:

-![alt text][image3]

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 I believe the data set was already divided into training and validation set.

+The code for this step is contained in the fifth code cell of the IPython notebook.

+I created fake data by randomized scaling and rotating of the training data.
+For the final implementation, I've created 2 additional data per each trainging data.
+I decided to generate additional data because by looking at the distribution of classes, it seemed that there are some classes with small number of images I wanted to provide more training data for those classes.
+Also, adding randomized scale and rotation seemed to make the learning more robust.

+Here is an example of an original image and an augmented image:

+![alt text][image3]

 My final training set had 104397 number of images.
 My validation set and test set had 4410 and 12630 number of images.

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the sixth cell of the ipython notebook.

 My final model consisted of the following layers: